Blood and body tissue samples are vital for cancer research. This page is about giving samples as part of a trial. There is information about

 Some clinical trials also include plans to collect samples of blood or tissue for future research.
 This is nearly always optional.
 If it is optional and you decide you don’t want the researchers to keep any blood or tissue samples, you can still take part in the main trial.

 People who do not have cancer, or any other illness, may also be asked to donate blood or tissue samples.
 Researchers can use these to find differences between healthy cells and cancer cells.

 Before your doctor or nurse takes a blood or tissue sample for research, they will always ask your permission and ask you to sign a form.
 Before you do this, they should give you written information about what will happen to your sample.
 They should also answer any questions you have.

 Researchers store samples in laboratories called biobanks.
 These are like libraries.
 They keep the samples with some details of your medical history, but no personal details.
-A computer stores this information, so that researchers can find the samples they need.
+The samples cannot be traced back to you.
+A computer stores the medical information about each sample, so that researchers can find the samples they need.